Fill in the gaps with the correct preposition

 - I gotta say, I've said this before,

-but going all the stages today
+all the stages today

 and meeting all the people that really